UACES Facebook Nuisance Wildlife in Arkansas | Resources for dealing with raccoons, bats and other pesky animals

 • Contact your Local County Extension Office.

-• Hire a local nuisance wildlife control operator-- These individuals and companies are not certified by the Arkansas Game and Fish Commission, and there is no guarantee of their service.
+• Hire a local nuisance wildlife control operator.
+These individuals and companies are not certified by the Arkansas Game and Fish Commission, and there is no guarantee of their service.
 To find a list, go to the Arkansas Game and Fish Commission's nuisance wildlife webpage, click on the tab Nuisance Wildlife Resources, then scroll down near the bottom of the page where it says "I Want To Hire Somebody to Solve My Nuisance Wildlife Problems."
 Click on the PDF list of Arkansas nuisance wildlife control operators.

 Species-Specific Contacts

-Wildlife nuisance control operators can be hired to remove common problem animals, or you can opt to do-it-yourself.
-Those listed below require special knowledge, permits, services or other response.
+Some listed below require special knowledge, permits, services or other response.

-• Arkansas Game and Fish Commission - talk to a Wildlife Officer assigned to your county (800-364-4263)
+• Arkansas Game and Fish Commission - talk to a Game Warden assigned to your county (800-364-4263)

 Bats